netgen/ezplatform-site-api/docs/reference/templating.rst

       Depending on the use case, you might be able to replace usage of MVC events with ``ViewEvents`` from eZ Publish Kernel, which **are** dispatched by the functions.

-  The functions accept four parameters, similar as `parameters available for ez_content:viewAction controller <https://doc.ezplatform.com/en/latest/guide/templates/#available-arguments>`_:
+  The functions accept four parameters, similar as `parameters available for ez_content::viewAction controller <https://doc.ezplatform.com/en/latest/guide/templates/#available-arguments>`_:

   1. **required** Content or Location object